joelbengs/excel_application/design_questions.md

 ### E5: Overview: what package is responsible for error handling, and how?

 The Controller, because it has access both to the view (to display for example error messages) and the model.
 The View will only communicate errors to the user.
+The model only rejects new cell entries.

 ## Control